vapvarun/learndash-wpforo/README.txt

 == Changelog ==
+= 1.7.6 =
+* Fix: The license does not deactivate if the response is failed.

 = 1.7.5 =
 * Fix: (#45) Warning on Board
 * Fix: Fatal Error when wpForo is not activated